swaptacular/swpt_accounts/protocol.rst

    ``0``) is reserved the meaning "scheduled for deletion".
-If this bit is set, server implementations SHOULD continuously watch the account, and if it is reasonably certain that amount bigger that ``negligible_amount`` can not be lost on the account, the account MAY be removed from the server's database.
-When the account is removed from the server's database, a `AccountPurge`_ message MUST be sent.
+If this bit is set, server implementations SHOULD continuously watch the account, and if it is reasonably certain that amount bigger that ``negligible_amount`` can not be lost on the account, and at least 48 hours have passed since account's creation, the account SHOULD be removed from the server's database.
+Accounts SHOULD NOT be removed if those condition are not met.
+When an account is removed from the server's database, a `AccountPurge`_ message MUST be sent.

 negligible_amount : float
    The maximum amount that should be considered negligible.
 It MUST be